 For our last few runs, we stick to gentler groomed trails, and Bergien eventually guides us down to the Four Seasons Resort and Residences Jackson Hole.
 After the hotel’s ski concierge stows our gear and removes our boots for us (now, that’s service!), we drag our weary bodies through Teton Village for a beer at the Mangy Moose.
 This bar kick-started the mountain’s après scene in 1967, and it has since hosted an eclectic array of musical acts, from Blues Traveler to Coolio.
 We sip a couple of Mangy Moose Brews—an amber ale made by Idaho’s Grand Teton Brewing—beneath a taxidermy moose pulling a sleigh, and relive our favorite runs of the day.

-Dinner is at Old Yellowstone Garage, which has been serving wood-fired Italian food in various locations around the area for decades.
-Its latest iteration is helmed by chef Jeremy Williamson and can be found inside Caldera House, Teton Village’s newest luxury hotel, which offers eight apartment-size suites and its own members-only ski club.
+Dinner is at the restaurant inside Caldera House, Teton Village’s newest luxury hotel, which offers eight apartment-size suites and its own members-only ski club.
 Mom and I split creamy burrata, a fig-and-prosciutto pizza, perfectly charred lamb chops, and a piece of cheesecake made with housemade mascarpone and ricotta, as light and fluffy as the snow falling outside.
 As we trudge back to our cozy fireplace at the Four Seasons, we can hear the faint explosions of avalanche tests on the mountain—the ski patrol preparing for tomorrow’s first tracks.
 You might say our first day is ending with a bang.

 Fields of elk, wildlife on canvas, and sushi in a blacksmith shop